rikkimax/twp-d/manuscript/back/glossary.md

 * BBS: Bulletin Board System

    Originating back in the late 80's when dial up internet was still not wide spread
-* IITP: Institute of IT Professionals NZ
+* IITP: Institute of IT Professionals New Zealand